dhamaker/temp/README.md

   * broken form `<form name=search' and 6 orphaned`<input hidden` elements

 ## Accessibility Issues
+WAVE flagged 10 error and 19 warnings.
+But in my experience, if the HTML is invalid, then Accessibility review tools behave unpredictably.

   1. Purpose of page content is unclear.
 Content does not tell a story.
 Page has not answered the basic Who, What, and Why questions.
   * Main Form (the one with most inputs) is unclear not title or description of purpose.
   * Layout tables